 Applicants to the program must meet all Graduate School and Center for Slavic, East European and Eurasian Studies (CSEEES) requirements.
 These include holding a bachelor's or professional degree from an accredited college or university and a minimum cumulative grade point average of 3.0 for all previous undergraduate work and 3.2 for all previous graduate work.
 In special cases, however, students with undergraduate GPAs less than 3.0 can be considered for admission.
-Before starting an application, please read below for information on CSEES application requirements and take a look at the Graduate School's application process and criteria.
+Before starting an application, please read below for information on CSEEES application requirements and take a look at the Graduate School's application process and criteria.

 International Applicants: November 30

 Rolling admission is not accepted for the MA in Slavic, East European and Eurasian Studies.
-Rolling admission is only available for Foreign Area Officers, or applicants to the Mid-Career Professional Track in Slavic and East European Studies.
-For the MA in Slavic and East European Studies, applications are accepted only for fall admission with a November 30 deadline for international applicants and December 15 for domestic applicants.
+Rolling admission is only available for Foreign Area Officers, or applicants to the Mid-Career Professional Track in Slavic, East European and Eurasian Studies.
+For the MA in Slavic, East European and Eurasian Studies, applications are accepted only for fall admission with a November 30 deadline for international applicants and December 31 for domestic applicants.